shakes76/PatternFlow/recognition/s4353631/OASIS_seg/README.md

 ![](ground_vs_pred.png)

-The robustness of `My_UNet` in combination with its simple construction from arbitrarily many `Downshift` and `Upshift` layers would make it an interesting candidate for research into the generalizability of such segmentation models.
+The robustness of `My_UNet` in combination with its simple construction from arbitrarily many `Downshift` and `Upshift` layers could make it an interesting candidate for research into the generalizability of such segmentation models.
 While these models perform admirably on the test, validation and test sets, they often fail when applied to images from a different MRI machine for example.
 Perhaps a high level of data augmentation and increased regularization (here L2 regularization was incorporated into the design of `My_Conv2D` but not used) could yield intriguing results.